Adventures of the Scarlet Pimpernel: The Chief's Way

 The early days of the league, and Marguerite Blakeney has successfully pleaded with her husband not to take the traitorous Lord Kulmsted (see 'The Traitor' in The League of the Scarlet Pimpernel) on his latest mission.
-Several members of the league would have liked to extend the prohibition to young Lord Fanshawe, who, despite a keen start, is wilful & obstinate – an inveterate gambler who is apt to turn very nasty if matters don't go the way he desires.
+Several members of the league would have liked to extend the prohibition to young Lord Fanshawe, who, despite a keen start, was wilful & obstinate – an inveterate gambler who was apt to turn very nasty if matters didn't go the way he desired.

 Fanshawe has, for several years, been in love with Aline, the daughter of The Comte d'Ercourt, whom he first met before the revolution when she was a child of sixteen.
 At this time Paul Notara, a good-looking teacher at the local school who lived with his mother, was also passionately in love with Aline.
 After his mother died, Notara declared his love to Aline, but her brother François, finding the schoolteacher in a compromising situation with his sister, beats Paul to within an inch of his life with a riding whip for daring to make love to the daughter of a French aristocrat.
 Notara is permanently scarred by the attack, losing an eye.

 Four years later and the old regime has been swept away.
 Notara is a republican agitator and the d'Ercourt family are being condemned as traitors.
 Fanshawe has thoughts for no-one by Aline, but after realising that Notara still has deep feelings for Aline, the Pimpernel wants to save him, as well as the whole d'Ercourt family from their inevitable fate under the guillotine.
 Dressed as musicians (see Sir Percy Leads the Band), the league are able to influence the happenings at the Chateau, but can Sir Percy stop Fanshawe's jealousy from ruining everything?